 Overcoming potentially career-ending shoulder injuries in the early 1950s to develop into one of the most feared sluggers of his era, Roy Sievers became just the 18th player to hit 300 home runs.
 With a powerful and graceful swing that Casey Stengel called “one of the sweetest,” 1 Sievers, known as Mr. Clutch for his late-inning heroics, hit almost a quarter of his home runs in the eighth inning or later, including nine walk-off blasts.
-He hit ten grand slams and ten pinch-hit home runs.
+The recipient of the inaugural AL Rookie of the Year Award (1949), Sievers also hit ten grand slams and ten pinch-hit home runs.

-Roy Edward Sievers, who played in 49 games for the 1964 Phillies before being traded in July, was born on November 18, 1926, in St. Louis to Walter and Anna Sievers.
+Roy Edward Sievers was born on November 18, 1926, in St. Louis to Walter and Anna Sievers.
 Born in 1900, Anna (née Hirt) was a native-German speaker who emigrated from Hungary in 1909 and settled in St. Louis.
 Walter, born in 1892, lived his entire life in St. Louis and married Anna in 1917.
 They had four boys, Walter, Russell, William, and Roy, the youngest.
 Employed by an iron supply company, Walter “Skinny” Sievers played sandlot baseball and had an unsuccessful tryout with the Detroit Tigers before serving in World War I.2

 Residing just three blocks away from Sportsman’s Park, where both the Cardinals and Browns played, Roy was literally raised with major-league baseball in his back yard.
 In a neighborhood defined by baseball, he and his brothers played whenever they could.
 “We were all ballplayers,” his father said.
 “None of us had to teach Roy how to play; he came by his baseball naturally.
 He has good wrists, a fine arm, and could run.”3